-Net Change in Fund Balances - Total Governmental Funds \$ 109,036 Amounts reported for governmental activities in the Statement of Activities are different because: Governmental Funds report capital outlays as expenditures.
+Net Change in Fund Balances - Total Governmental Funds \$ 887,110

+Amounts reported for governmental activities in the Statement of Activities are different because:

+Governmental Funds report capital outlays as expenditures.
 However, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.

+Capitalized assets Depreciation \$ 175,896 (220,730)

+(44,834)

+Revenues in the Statement of Activities that do not provide current financial resources are deferred in the fund statements.
+This amount represents the difference in the amounts deferred in the fund financial statements, but recognized in the Statement

+of Activities.
+10,082

-Net capital outlays and disposition of assets Depreciation \$ 29,653 (182,346) (152,693) Revenue in the Statement of Activities that do not provide current financial resources are not reported as revenues in the funds.
-54,540 Bond and capital lease proceeds are reported as financing sources in Governmental Funds and thus contribute to the change in fund balance.
+Bond and capital lease proceeds are reported as financing sources in Governmental Funds and thus contribute to the change in fund balance.
 In the Statement of Net Position, however, issuing debt increases the long-term liabilities and does not affect the Statement of Activities.
+Similarly, the repayment of principal is an expenditure in the Governmental Funds but reduces the liability Statement of Net Position.

+Repayments on debt 42,821

+Net Adjustment , , , , , , , , , , , , , , , , , , , 42,821

-Similarly, the repayment of principal is an expenditure in the Governmental Funds but reduces the liability in the Statement of Net Position.
-Issuance of long-term debt Repayments on debt (less conduit debt of IDA) Net Adjustment (197,500) 312,533 115,033 Some expenses reported in the Statement of Activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
-Changes in the following accounts are as follows: Net pension liability Deferred inflows - pension Deferred inflows - OPEB Deferred outflows - pension Deferred outflows - OPEB Other postemployment benefits Net Adjustment (66,153) 7,796 (613) 11,071 514 872 (46,513) Under the modified accrual basis of accounting used in the Governmental Funds, expenditures are not recognized for transactions that are not normally paid with expendable financial resources.
-In the Statement of Activities, however, which is presented on the accrual basis, expenses and liabilities are reported regardless of when financial resources are available.
-This adjustment combines the net changes of the following: Compensated absences Net Adjustment 36,745 36,745 Change in Net Position of Governmental Activities \$ 116,148
+Some expenses reported in the Statement of Activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
+Changes in the following accounts are as follows:

+Net pension liability (238,017)

+Deferred inflows - VRS pension 24,978

+Deferred outflows - VRS pension 18,924

+Deferred outflows - OPEB 1,555

+Deferred inflows - OPEB 1,742

+Other postemployment benefits (3,092)

+(193,910)